torbsd/torbsd.github.io/prospective.md

 #### Tor Browser port to FreeBSD ####

 Starting from the __TDP__ OpenBSD port of Tor Browser, FreeBSD should be a relatively easier porting target.
-Currently in planning phase.
+Currently in planning phase, with interest expressed by several developers, including one from [HardenedBSD](https://wwww.hardenedbsd.org/)

 #### Porting OpenBSD's [signify](http://man.openbsd.org/signify) to other OSs ####